MaelDore/deepSTRAPP/README.md

   - time-calibrated phylogenies.
   - contMap for continuous traits.
-  - densityMap for categorical and biogeogrpahic traits.
+  - densityMap for categorical and biogeographic traits.
   - BAMM_object for diversification dynamics.

 <br> Alternatively, if you prefer to view the vignettes in R, you can